FrozenSoda/FiveM-Updater/README.md

 ## Usage
 Run <code>./fivem-updater.py -h</code> for syntax and arguments.
-It is recommended that you call the updater from within your server start script, that is called by systemd if you are using Ubuntu.
+It is recommended that you call the updater from within your server start script.

 ### Example Start Script
 <code>#!/bin/bash</code>\